Burn ICU Inhalational Injury Policy

 - Chest x ray

-- Remember that SpO2 levels can be falsely elevated in patients with significant CO exposure, so:
+- Remember: SpO2 levels can be falsely elevated in patients with CO exposure, therefore

 - While COHb lab is pending, leave patient on 100% FiO2.